Goosebumps (film): Cast

-The real R. L. Stine has a cameo as Mr. Black, a drama teacher at Madison High School, credited as "Hallway Player".
-Kumail Nanjiani and Luka Jones appear as two movers who encounter Slappy in an alternate opening sequence featured on home media releases.
+The real R. L. Stine has a cameo role as Mr. Black (a play on the fact that R. L. Stine is played by Jack Black in the film), the drama teacher at Madison High School (credited as "Hallway Player").

+Kumail Nanjiani and Luka Jones appear as a pair of movers who encounter Slappy in an alternate opening sequence featured on home media releases.

 Production

 Development

+In the mid-1990s, George A. Romero wrote a script for a film adaptation of the first original Goosebumps book Welcome to Dead House.
+It was rejected and was then kept at The University of Pittsburgh.

 The popularity of the Fox Kids' Goosebumps television series generated an interest among fans for a full-feature film based upon the show.
 In 1998, Tim Burton was attached to direct a Goosebumps film for 20th Century Fox.
 Chris Meledandri, the president of Fox Family Films at the time, said, "I think you'll see us tackling a scale of story that would be prohibitive to do on the small screen".
 However, the film did not materialize since they could not find a script they liked or determine which book to adapt into a film.